algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 - Most CPUs support single- and double-precision — which is what `float` and `double` types refer to in C.
 - Extended formats are exclusive to x86, and are available in C as the `long double` type, which falls back to double precision on arm.
 The choice of 64 bits for mantissa is so that every `long long` integer can be represented exactly.
 There is also a 40-bit format that similarly allocates 32 mantissa bits.
-- Quaruple as well as the 256-bit "octuple" formats are only used for specific scientific computations and are not supported by general-purpose hardware.
+- Quadruple as well as the 256-bit "octuple" formats are only used for specific scientific computations and are not supported by general-purpose hardware.
 - Half-precision arithmetic only supports a small subset of operations, and is generally used for machine learning applications, especially neural networks, because they tend to do a large amount of calculation, but don't require a high level of precision.
 - Half-precision is being gradually replaced by bfloat, which trades off 3 mantissa bits to have the same range as single-precision, enabling interoperability with it.
 It is mostly being adopted by specialized hardware: TPUs, FGPAs and GPUs.
 The name stands for "[Brain](https://en.wikipedia.org/wiki/Google_Brain) float".